SAP/kafka-connect-sap/README.md

 ## Todos

 Currently only SAP Hana is supported.
-Support for SAP HANA VORA(In Memory and Disk Engine) to be added.

 ## License
 Copyright (c) 2017 SAP SE or an SAP affiliate company.
 All rights reserved.